Information and Particle Physics: Conditions

 \item{[C1]} Homogeneity: The information measure should be homogeneous, that is invariant under the scaling $\mathscr{F}(\lambda\psi, \lambda \bar \psi )= \lambda^2 \mathscr{F}(\psi, \bar \psi)$, so that the modified evolution equation retains this property of the linear equation, allowing the wavefunction to be freely normalised: In this sense, our deformation is minimal.
 (An alternative motivation for this condition \cite{Ng1} is that for multiparticle states one desires the dimension of $\mathscr{F}(\psi)$ to be independent of the number of particles and hence the new coupling parameter (Lagrange multiplier) to be universal.)

-\item{[C2]} Uncertainty: The information measure should decrease as $\psi(x,t)$ approaches a uniform value as then our uncertainty about the location of the quantum particle would be at a maximum.
+\item{[C2]} Uncertainty: The information measure should decrease as $\psi(x,t)$ approaches a uniform value as then our uncertainty about the location of the quantum particle would be at a maximum \footnote{It is easy to check that $\psi^{\dagger} \psi$ is still the conserved probability density in our generalised equations \cite{Ng1}.}.
 We assume that $\mathscr{F}$ contains derivatives of $\psi$ that enforce this condition.
 Since $\mathscr{L}_0$ already contains derivatives, this appears to be a natural and simple solution.

 \item{[C3]} Locality: All dependence of the wavefunction\footnote{Here and elsewhere obvious reference to the adjoint is implied.} in $\mathscr{F}$ is at the same spacetime point and only a finite number of derivatives of the wavefunction occur.
 We assume therefore that $\mathscr{F} = {N \over D}$, where $N$ is a polynomial of the wavefunction containing a finite number of derivatives.
 The denominator $D$ is also a polynomial required to satisfy condition [C1].